MECA482-ReactionWheel/InertiaWheel/README.md

 ## Modeling
-**1. Free Body Diagram**
+**1. Schematic**

-In order to derive the mathematical model for the inertia wheel pendulum, a FBD must first be constructed to define reference axes and system variables.
-Figure 3 below depicts the free body diagram used to define stem variables.
+In order to derive the mathematical model for the inertia wheel pendulum, a schematic must first be constructed to define reference axes and system variables.
+Figure 3 below depicts the system schematic used to define relevant variables.

 <p align="center">
   <img width="500" alt="FBD" src="https://user-images.githubusercontent.com/90480302/146482480-46cb4d4e-19c1-4d3a-a63b-4c0769653998.PNG">
 </p>

 <p align="center">
-  <b>Figure 3</b>: FBD used to define analysis of the inertia wheel pendulum.
+  <b>Figure 3</b>: Symbolic schematic of the inertia wheel pendulum.
 </p>

-The following table depicts definitions of the system parameters used to derive the mathematical model.
+The following table depicts definitions based on the above schematic for system parameters used in the derivation of the mathematical model.

 <p align="center">
   <b>Table 1</b>: Parameter definitions relevant to preparing the mathematical model for the inertia wheel pendulum.